DarkAtra/v-rising-discord-bot/README.md

      discord-bot-token: <your-discord-bot-token>
      database-password: <the-database-password>
    ```
-3. Run the application using `java -jar v-rising-discord-bot:<version>.jar`
+3. Run the application using `java -jar v-rising-discord-bot-<version>.jar`
 4. Profit

 If you run the application in a Linux environment, make sure that you use a separate user.
 Also, ensure that you're using at least Java 17.